Here you’ll find a selection of research, writing and interviews.

 The Crimson Thread — Photo Collective Magazine

-A collaborative, in‑conversation feature by Erin Lee and Tom Goldner, published in Photo Collective Magazine (Issue 006), exploring Lee’s project The Crimson Thread.
-Through photography, archival material, and dialogue, the piece examines colonial symbolism, national memory, and the lingering structures of power embedded within everyday Australian landscapes and institutions.
+In‑conversation with Erin Lee and Tom Goldner, published in Photo Collective Magazine (Issue 006), exploring Lee’s project The Crimson Thread.
+The piece examines colonial symbolism, national memory, and the lingering structures of power embedded within everyday Australian landscapes and institutions.